visgl/loaders.gl/docs/api-reference/3d-tile-loaders/tileset-3d.md

 This event is fired during the tileset traversal while the frame is being rendered so that updates to the tile take effect in the same frame.
-Do not create or modify Cesium entities or primitives during the event listener.
+Do not create or modify entities or primitives during the event listener.

 ```js
     tileset.tileLoad.addEventListener(function(tile) {